mastodon/documentation/Using-Mastodon/User-guide.md

 #### Muting

 If you do not wish to see posts from a particular user, but do not care about if they see your posts, you may choose to *mute* them.
 You can mute a user from the same menu on their profile page that you would block them from.
 You will not see posts from a muted user unless they @mention you.
 A muted user will have no way to know that you have them muted.
+You can also mute a user's boosts without muting the user entirely, again from the same menu on their profile page.

 #### Reporting Toots or Users